microsoft/fluentui-blazor/src/Assets/FluentUI.Icons/README.md

 a set of [Blazor](https://blazor.net) components which you can use to build applications that have the look and feel or modern Microsoft applications.

-This library is a set of icons wrapping Microsoft’s official [Fluent UI Icon library](https://github.com/microsoft/fluentui-system-icons).
+This library is a set of icons wrapping Microsoftâ€™s official [Fluent UI Icon library](https://github.com/microsoft/fluentui-system-icons).

 ## Getting Started